Are you or is someone you love suffering from an opiate addiction?

 After the first 48 hours, the worst of it is over.

-Typically, late withdrawal symptoms peak within 72 hours and last about a week.
+Typically, late withdrawal symptoms peak within 72 hours and lasts about a week.
 However, psychological symptoms, such as cravings, can last longer than a week.
 And technically, addictions last a lifetime but can be treated with the correct program.

 Symptoms of late withdrawal include: